Sweden focuses on Muslim migrants as EU 'terrorist threat'

 "This [the Gaza war] will have bigger ramifications for global security than the Iraqi invasion had and Syria," Kobo said, referring to Islamist radicalisation after the US invasion of Iraq in 2003 and the Syrian civil war, which broke out in 2011.

-What Muslims saw as an EU "carte blanche" for Israel had seen "disgust at the sheer indifference to [the] loss of life in Palestine," he said.
+What Muslims saw as an EU "carte blanche" for Israel had caused "disgust at the sheer indifference to [the] loss of life in Palestine," he said.

-European Commission president Ursula von der Leyen has so far given Israel the strongest backing of any top EU official despite an outcry among Arab diplomats.
+European Commission president Ursula von der Leyen has so far given Israel the strongest backing of any top EU official despite an outcry by Arab diplomats.

-She met Jordan's King Abdullah in Brussels on Tuesday and unveiled €900m of EU investments in his country, for projects including water-desalination plants, but did not hold a press conference.
+She met Jordan's king Abdullah II in Brussels on Tuesday and unveiled €900m of EU investments in his country, for projects including water-desalination plants, but did not hold a press conference.

-Abdullah also met EU Council president Charles Michel the same day and warned that Israeli aggression in the West Bank risked aggravating tensions.
+Abdullah II also met EU Council president Charles Michel the same day and warned that Israeli aggression in the West Bank risked aggravating tensions.

 Topics interact

-"His Majesty warned against the continuous escalation in the West Bank and settler violence against the Palestinians, which could lead to an explosion of the situation," his palace said in a statement.
+"His majesty warned against the continuous escalation in the West Bank and settler violence against the Palestinians, which could lead to an explosion of the situation," Jordan's royal palace said in a statement.

-"His Majesty reiterated Jordan's rejection of the Israeli measures and continuous violations in Jerusalem as an occupying force in restricting the freedom of worship for Muslims at Al Aqsa Mosque/Al Haram Al Sharif," the palace added.
+"His majesty reiterated Jordan's rejection of the Israeli measures and continuous violations in Jerusalem as an occupying force in restricting the freedom of worship for Muslims at Al Aqsa Mosque," it added.

-And circling back to Sweden and Brussels, Stockholm University's Levin said: "Both al Qaeda and Isis [Islamist extremist groups] have issued calls for devout Muslims to attack Swedes, and the terror suspect who is accused of murdering two Swedish football fans in Brussels was apparently informed by this discourse.
+Circling back to Sweden and Brussels, Stockholm University's Levin said: "Both al Qaeda and Isis [Islamist extremist groups] have issued calls for devout Muslims to attack Swedes, and the terror suspect who is accused of murdering two Swedish football fans in Brussels was apparently informed by this discourse.
 He may also have been informed by anger over the Gaza war, which shows how many of these topics interact."

 Terrorists aside, Sweden saw 391 shootings last year resulting in 67 deaths, many of them involving young teens.